U-statistics of local sample moments under weak dependence: Introduction

-Note that the entries of $U_n$ from \eqref{eq:U-stat} stem from a triangular array $\pr{W_{n,j}}_{1\leq j\leq b_n, n\geq 1}$ and each converge towards a normal law as $\ell_n\rightarrow \infty$.
-Moreover, assuming the number $b_n$ of blocks to converge to infinity as well, there additionally holds a central limit theorem for the U-statistic itself.
+Note that the entries of $U_n$ from \eqref{eq:U-stat} stem from a triangular array $\pr{W_{n,j}}_{1\leq j\leq b_n, n\geq 1}$ and that under certain regularity assumptions made in this paper, they each converge to a normal law as $\ell_n\rightarrow \infty$.
+Moreover, assuming the number $b_n$ of blocks to converge to infinity as well, there additionally holds (under appropriate assumptions) a central limit theorem for the U-statistic itself.
 The limit distribution of $U_n$ is hence determined by the double asymptotics of the U-statistic and its entries.
 It is the goal of this paper to investigate more systematically such structures and to find minimal conditions that guarantee asymptotic normality of the resulting U-statistics of type \eqref{eq:U-stat}.